Sossusvlei and the Namib Desert

 From the entrance to the Park, there’s a 70 km stretch of tarred road leading to the dunes, which passes through flat plains inhabited by oryx, ostrich and springbok.
 The road is pretty badly pot-holed in places, so drive carefully to avoid both shaking bones and suspension damage.

 As the drive from the gates to the dunes takes over an hour, the only realistic way of seeing the sun rise or set over Sossusvlei is to stay at one of the lodges right beside the gate or at one of the nearby lodges that have their own private entrances to the Park.
-Most of the other accommodation in the area is around 30 km to 50 km from the gate at Sesriem, so over a 100 km from the dunes themselves.
-To snag a dune sunrise whilst staying at one of these places, you would need to depart well before dawn, which could be a challenge.
+Most of the other accommodation in the area is around 30 km to 50 km from the gate at Sesriem, so over a 100 km from the dunes themselves so to see a dune sunrise whilst staying at one of these places you would need to depart well before dawn, which is really only feasible if you are going on a guided trip from the accommodation with an experienced guide used to driving in poor light conditions.

 Near the entrance to the Park, you’ll find Sesriem Canyon, which is a really scenic spot for an afternoon stroll.
 It’s name means 'six thongs' and refers to the ropes that were tied together to draw water up from the gorge.